-Service Unit (or SU for short): A service unit is a geographical region of volunteers led by a volunteer Service Unit Manager.
+Service Unit (or SU for short): A Service Unit is a geographical region of troops led by a volunteer Service Unit Manager.
 Each Service Unit works closely with a team of GSEP staff to serve the girls in your region.